5afe/safe-core-protocol-specs/mediator/README.md

 ```

 Both `SafeTransaction` and `SafeRootAccess` MUST have a unique id, which is the EIP-712 hash of the object.

-TODO: should the Safe be part of these structs.
-How to better specify the hashing here.

 ## Interface